JLZ22/Rugby-Infinite-Passing/README.md

 ### Running the Code

 These scripts both have command line arguments that can be used to modify the parameters of the drill.
-Use the `--help` or `-h` flag to see the available options.
+Use the `-h` flag to see the available options.

 #### Pygame Demonstration